 Contrary to popular belief, blackhead-prone or oily skin still needs to be moisturized daily.
 Using topical products that focus on drying out the skin only makes the skin produce more oil, which just increases blackheads.

-Look for moisturizers from natural brands that are non-comedogenic (specially formulated so as not to cause blocked pores).
-The fewer the ingredients the better too since more ingredients can often mean more opportunities for irritation.
-While it can be too heavy for some skin, use coconut oil for skin; it’s an excellent moisturizer.
-A study published in Biomaterials found that the lauric acid found in coconut oil demonstrates the strongest bacterial activity against acne caused by bacteria.
-(16)
+Look for moisturizers from natural brands that are non-comedogenic (specially formulated not to cause blocked pores).
+The fewer the ingredients, the better too, since more ingredients can often mean more opportunities for irritation.

 11. Essential Oil Spot Treatment

 Another effective blackhead removal DIY involves the use of essential oils, many of which are really excellent for your skin.
 Tea tree oil, for example, has actually been found to work as well as benzoyl peroxide, a common over-the-counter acne treatment.